slowy07/quantum_computing/bernstein_vazirani/README.md

 ![formula1](flow/formula1.png)

-in particular, when start with a quantum register |00...0 > and apply n handmard gates, we have the familiar quantum superposition
+in particular, when start with a quantum register |00...0 > and apply n hadamard gates, we have the familiar quantum superposition

 ![formula2](flow/formula2.png)